mpume-shangase/SC-300-Lab-Series/labs/lab05-authentication-methods/README.md

 ## Step 2: Configure Authentication Methods Policy

-**Where:** Microsoft Entra admin center → Protection → Authentication methods → Policies
+**Where:** Microsoft Entra admin center → Entra ID → Authentication methods → Policies

 This is where you enable or disable authentication methods for the TeachRich tenant.